How to teach games

 a) Selecting the right game

 Before you start teaching make sure you are playing the correct game.
 If you don’t know your audience, double check they are down for the length, complexity, aggressiveness (attacking- ‘dudes on a map’ style vs co-op / euro) and theme.
 Often you won’t need to do this but just bear in it in mind.
+Also consider themes and accessibility (amount of reading, color blindness, required movement in dexterity games.

 I am not saying teach all beginners really basic games.
 I often go with a more complex game where the theme is more compelling or interesting to that person.